jskzhou/jskzhou.github.io/_pages/about.md

 I am a MSAA student in the [Autonomous Controls Lab](https://uwacl.com) at the University of Washington, advised by Professor [Behçet Açikmeşe](https://www.aa.washington.edu/facultyfinder/behcet-acikmese).
 My research is focused on full-stack innovation of autonomous unammed aerial systems (UAS), from vehicle design to feedback control and trajectory planning algorithms.
 I am particularly interested in improving the flight envelope for high-speed and hyper-agile systems.

 I graduated with distinction with a BASc from the [Engineering Physics](https://www.engphys.ubc.ca/) program at the University of British Columbia in 2022.
-I completed two years of internships during my undergraduate studies, including:
+My internship experience includes:
 - Steering firmware integration at [Tesla](https://www.tesla.com)
 - Safe RL algorithm research under Professor [Maryam Kamgarpour](https://scholar.google.com/citations?user=m6YgGqAAAAAJ&hl=en) at UBC
 - Algorithm development for smart agriculture at [Verdi](https://www.verdi.ag)